alperenbutun/dpda-ones-double-zeros/README.md

 Research Monograph in Mathematics (Synthesis of all research papers)

 **Two_Factor_DOCA_Decomposition_Undecidable.pdf:**
-The previous paper established undecidability of state-primality for deterministic one-counter automata, allowing an arbitrary finite intersection of smaller factors.
-The present paper sharpens that result to the smallest nontrivial factor budget: two factors already suffice.
-The main strengthening lies precisely here.
-Our Prime-DOCA-Undecidable paper, at least in principle, leaves the possibility that undecidability might stem from the ability to use arbitrarily many factors.
-This paper eliminates that possibility.
+The previous paper established undecidability of state-primality for deterministic one-counter automata, where decomposition is allowed to use an arbitrary finite number of smaller factors.
+The present paper sharpens that result to the smallest nontrivial intersection budget: undecidability already holds for two-factor decomposition.
+The strengthening lies precisely in this fixed-budget boundary.
+The unrestricted Prime-DOCA result leaves open, at least in principle, whether the hardness depends on the absence of any a priori bound on the number of factors.
+The present result rules this out: the problem is already undecidable for the fixed budget \(k=2\).

 **UPDATE (September 5, 2026)**